OCR-D/spec/cli.md

 Processors can adjust their logging verbosity according to the `--log-level` parameter but they are not required to.

 Errors, especially those leading to an exception, should be printed to `STDERR`.

+## URL/file convention

+Whenever a URL is expected, it should be possible to use a local file path instead and have the implementation interpret as a `file://` URL on the fly.

+Implementations should adhere to this algorithm when resolving a URL `u`:

+1. If `u` contains the string `://`: Do not modify.
+2. If `u` is an absolute path according to the mechanics of the underlying file system: Prepend `file://` to `u`.
+3. Otherwise: Resolve `u` as a path relative to the current working directory, prepend `file://` to `u`.

+**NOTE:** This convention is limited to the CLI for convenience of users and developers.
+In METS and PAGE documents, URLs must be strictly valid and resolvable by common software agents as-is.

 ## Example